poplus/home-poplus/_posts/2014-06-24-represent-boundaries.md

 owner: Open North
 component_url: http://represent.poplus.org/
 repo: https://github.com/opennorth/represent-boundaries/
-excerpt: A web API to geographic boundaries (i.e. countries, electoral districts, administrative areas) loaded from shapefiles.
-Render maps and easily query which boundaries cover your user's location.
+excerpt: A web API to geographic areas, like electoral districts.
+Easily find the areas that cover your users' locations to display location-based information, like profiles of electoral candidates.
 publish: true
 tags: gis, geospatial, area, boundary, geometry, shapefile, lookup
 status: Stable
 ---

-A web API to geographic boundaries (i.e. countries, electoral districts, administrative areas) loaded from shapefiles.
-Render maps and easily query which boundaries cover your user's location.
+A web API to geographic areas, like electoral districts.
+Easily find the areas that cover your users' locations to display location-based information, like profiles of electoral candidates.